9. Audio Clips, Tempo, and Warping

 The Control Bar’s Tempo field allows you to change the playback tempo of your Live Set at any time, in real time.
 You can even automate the tempo (see 19.5.5) to create smooth or sudden tempo changes along the song timeline.
 For maximum tempo control during performance, you can MIDI map (see Chapter 26) separate controllers to the Tempo field on both sides of the decimal point.
 Setting one knob to control coarse tempo in BPM and another to control fine tempo in hundredths of a BPM allows for enough precision to adjust to live performers or other unsynchronized sources.

 You can have an external sequencer (or drum machine) play along with Live or have Live play along with the sequencer.
 The respective settings are made in the MIDI/Sync Preferences, and the EXT switch next to the tempo control is activated to have Live follow an external MIDI clock source.
 Please refer to the section on synchronization (see 30.1) for details.

 You can use Live’s Tap Tempo function to set the tempo at any time.
 As you click the Control Bar’s Tap Tempo button once every beat, the tempo of the Live Set will follow your tapping.

-It is better to assign the Tap button to a computer key than using the mouse.
+You can also assign the Tap button to a computer key instead of using the mouse.
 Click on the Control Bar’s KEY switch to enter Key Map Mode; then select the Tap button; press the key you would like to use for tapping; click the KEY switch again to leave Key Map Mode.
 The assignment will take effect immediately.
 The Tap button can also be assigned to a MIDI note or controller, like a foot switch, in a similar fashion.
 Although Live responds to your tapping immediately, it does apply some degree of inertia to prevent sluggish behavior in the software.
 The more taps Live receives in a row, the more precisely it will be able to conclude the desired tempo.